SK-ClaudioBustos/pokemon-wiki/README.md

 - Browse all Pokémon by generation.
 - Search for specific Pokémon within a generation.
-- View detailed information about each Pokémon.
+- View detailed information about each Pokémon, including stats, types, descriptions, and evolution tree.

 ## Technologies Used